 That all said, we know that there are a number of situations in which In-App Purchases (IAPs) just don’t really make sense.
 Perhaps access to content is bundled as part of a bigger membership package, or perhaps you don’t fancy Apple, Google and Amazon taking their 30% commission from your sales.

 ANOTHER WAY TO PAY?

 So, what are your alternatives if you don’t want to run your content purchasing through IAPs?
-Apple makes your options for iOS pretty clear: there are none.
+On iOS, Apple makes your options pretty clear: there are none.
 Here’s the official wording:

 “If you want to unlock features or functionality within your app, (by way of example: subscriptions, in-game currencies, game levels, access to premium content, or unlocking a full version), you must use in-app purchase.
 Apps may not use their own mechanisms to unlock content or functionality, such as license keys, augmented reality markers, QR codes, etc. Apps and their metadata may not include buttons, external links, or other calls to action that direct customers to purchasing mechanisms other than in-app purchase.”

 Trying to circumvent this is a very fast way to get your app rejected.
 Spotify are a notable example of how closely developers have to hew to these guidelines.
 Tapping the “Premium” button on iOS will take you to a lovely screen detailing the benefits of premium alongside the line “Spotify Premium can’t be purchased in this app”.
 No URL, no hint of where one might be able to subscribe, no nothing.

 Google and Amazon, pleasingly, don’t have any such restrictions and you’re free to allow your users to purchase their subscriptions using whatever payment gateway and method you like.